 In order to receive entries to your new contact form you will need to configure the Contact Form element to send entries to your your email address.
 Once you have added the Contact Form Element to your page click the "Form Settings" option in the Element's Toolbar to open the Contact Form Settings tab.
 From here simply type your email into the "Your Email Address" field in the Send Settings.
 You can send a copy of the entry to multiple other email addresses by adding them (comma separated) to the "CC Address" field below.

 Set a custom subject line for your Contact Form entries under "Email Subject Line".
 You can also fill in the "Message to Display After Form Submission" to customize a message that will appear on your page where the Contact Form is after someone sends a message.

 Check the "Use labels as placeholder text inside of fields" check box to move your Contact form label text

-To confirm your changes you have made in the Contact Form Settings, make sure you click the "Save Changes" button.
+To confirm the changes you have made in the Contact Form Settings, make sure you click the "Save Changes" button.

 We welcome you to send a test message to your own contact form by visiting your website logged out, to see how this Contact Form will look to your visitors.
 This will also give you an idea of how you will receive these messages in your email inbox.

-Customize your Contact form by adding your own fields, radio buttons, date, drop-down menus and more.
+Customize your Contact form by adding your own fields, radio buttons, dates, drop-down menus, and more.
 To get started, simply go to the "Edit Fields" option in the Element Toolbar to access the Form Design window.